Conservation in the United States: Philosophy of early American conservation movement

-Early American conservation movement
+Early American Conservation Movement

 America had its own conservation movement in the 19th century, most often characterized by George Perkins Marsh, author of Man and Nature.
 The expedition into northwest Wyoming in 1871 led by F. V. Hayden and accompanied by photographer William Henry Jackson provided the imagery needed to substantiate rumors about the grandeur of the Yellowstone region, and resulted in the creation of Yellowstone National Park, the world's first, in 1872.
 In 1887, Theodore Roosevelt, George Bird Grinnell and other prominent sportsmen of the day formed the first true North American conservation organization, the Boone and Crockett Club, with the purpose of addressing the looming conservation crises of the day.
 Travels by later U.S. President Theodore Roosevelt through the region around Yellowstone provided the impetus for the creation of the Yellowstone Timberland Reserve in 1891.
 The largest section of the reserve was later renamed Shoshone National Forest, and it is the oldest National Forest in the U.S. But it was not until 1898 when German forester Dr. Carl A. Schenck, on the Biltmore Estate, and Cornell University founded the first two forestry schools, both run by Germans.
 Bernard Fernow, founder of the forestry schools at Cornell and the University of Toronto, was originally from Prussia (Germany), and he honed his knowledge from Germans who pioneered forestry in India.
 He introduced Gifford Pinchot, the "father of American forestry", to Brandis and Ribbentrop in Europe.
 From these men, Pinchot learned the skills and legislative patterns he would later apply to America.
 Pinchot, in his memoir history Breaking New Ground, credited Brandis especially with helping to form America's conservation laws.

-Pinchot wrote that the principles of conservation were: